The font looks weird after converting to iXBRL

 The Solution

-Because the XBRL layer needs actual figures and not a reference to a graphical element somewhere in the code, there is no alternative to exchanging the font of the figures.
+Because the XBRL layer needs actual figures and not a reference to a graphical element somewhere in the code, there is no alternative to adapting the font of the figures.

 So, if you experience issues with your font, the best solution is often for your marketing department to find another font which matches but doesn’t render as unicode.